-I believe it was last occupied in the late 1930s (or even occasionally to the 1950s?) and, judging from the debris and tin cans still on-site, it had to be occupied as early as the 1890s and possibility of a long time before that.
+Johnny Shoshone Spring was probably last occupied in the late 1930s (or even occasionally to the early 1950s?) and, judging from the debris and tin cans still on-site, it had to be occupied as early as the 1890s and possibility a long time before that.
 There are remains of a cabin tucked in the pinyons here and at least a dozen cleared areas for tents.

 Please respect this site and leave everything as you find it.
 It is illegal to remove anything in a National Park.